AdobeDocs/commerce-merchant-services.en/help/express-checkout/prerequisites.md

 ---
-title: "[!DNL Express Checkout] prerequisites"
+title: '[!DNL Express Checkout] prerequisites'
 description: Verify that your system meets the requirements necessary to use the [!DNL Express Checkout] for Adobe Commerce extension.
+exl-id: fa61aa73-a2b6-4c69-ab42-cede74c15caa
 ---
 # [!DNL Express Checkout] prerequisites

 >[!IMPORTANT]